 Submitted to: Cell Stress and Chaperones

-Citation: MIERNYK, J.A.
-THE J-DOMAIN PROTEINS OF ARABIDOPSIS THALIANA: AN UNEXPECTEDLY LARGE AND DIVERSE FAMILY OF CHAPERONES.
+Citation: NOVER, L., MIERNYK, J.A.
+A GENOMICS APPROACH TO THE CHAPERONE NETWORK OF ARABIDOPSIS THALIANA.
 CELL STRESS AND CHAPERONES.
 2001.
 V. 6(3).
-P. 209-218.
-Interpretive Summary: The ability of a plant to both survive and respond to environmental stress is a major factor in agricultural productivity, because plants can neither move nor adjust their internal temperature.
+P. 175-176.
+Interpretive Summary: The ability of a plant to respond to environmental stress is a major factor in agricultural productivity.
+Plants can neither move nor adjust their internal temperature.
 Instead, when subjected to abrupt changes in temperature, plants respond by switching off normal housekeeping activities and switching on elements of the stress response network.
-The complete sequence of the genome of the model plant Thale Cress was recently released by The Genome Initiative.
+The complete sequence of the genome of the model plant Thale Cress was recently completed by the Genome Initiative Project.
 This is the first complete genome sequence for any plant.
-Exhaustive analysis of this sequence resulted in identification of 89 genes, all of the members of one class of stress proteins.
-This class of proteins is considerably larger in plants than in other organisms.
-A model based upon analysis of this gene family can be used as the basis for understanding the stress response in more complex and agriculturally important plants.
-This information will be eimportant to researchers in their attempts to alter the ability of plants to respond to environmental stress, and to other plant scientists who will try to design more efficient crop plants through either classical breeding or biotechnology.
+Analysis of this information allowed identification of genes that make up many aspects of the stress response.
+A model based upon analysis of this simple plant can be used as the basis for understanding the stress response in more complex and agriculturally important plants.
+This information will be important to researchers in their attempts to alter the ability of plants to respond to environmental stress, and to other plant scientists who will try to design more efficien crop plants through either classical breeding or biotechnology.